64th Fighter Wing: The "Pop-Eye Letdown" navigational aid

-The Wing began receiving more new advanced radar and radio equipment, including two Microwave Early Warning (MEW) radar control units.
-However, it still relied heavily on existing systems, continuously upgraded through field improvements.
-Having been the first organization to use the SCR 584 radar for control of offensive aircraft, the Wing received enough of these sets to assist greatly in forward control and navigational aid.
-The Wing's unique system of Forward Controls was one of the most valuable aids in the air-ground control net and was a tactical triumph in improvisation with existent technical equipment.
-The Wing's innovative Forward Control system, integrated with the divisions and corps of the Seventh Army became a cornerstone of the Army's air-ground coordination.
-Through rigorous refinement, these controls achieved near-perfect operational precision.
-The officers and men who had developed the system watched with pride as it proved its tactical value.
+The Wing began receiving additional radar and radio equipment, including two Microwave Early Warning (MEW) radar control units, though it continued to relied primarily on existing systems, which were upgraded through field modifications.
+The wing had been the first unit to use the SCR 584 radar for control of offensive aircraft, and it later received additional SCR-584 sets which supported forward control and navigation.
+Its systems of Forward Controls became integrated with the divisions and corps of the Seventh Army and formed part of the Army's network.

 First Tactical Air Force (Provisional) & Operation Cheerful

 Back in October 1944, multiple Army Air Force and French Air Force units were consolidated under a single air force, placed under the administrative control of Lt.
 Gen. Carl A. Spaatz, commander of U.S. Strategic Air Forces in Europe (USSTAF).
 This newly established unit, designated the First Tactical Air Force (Provisional), was the only provisional force of its kind formed during the war.
 Maj.
 Gen. Ralph W. Royce was appointed as its commander, with Gen. Gordon P. Saville leading XII Tactical Air Command and Gen. Glen O. Barcus in charge of the 64th Fighter Wing.
 By the time "Operation Cheerful," the plan to eliminate the Colmar Pocket, commenced in late January 1945, Gen. Royce had stepped down from his command of the First Tactical Air Force (Provisional) to return to the United States.
 This led to a restructuring of the command hierarchy, with Gen. Saville assuming command of the First Tactical Air Force (Provisional), Gen. Barcus taking over XII Tactical Air Command, and Col. Nelson Parkyn Jackson assuming command of the 64th Fighter Wing.